clemenko/rancher-ref-arch/README.md

 ### Operating System

 For this guide we are going to look at RPM based distributions for the Selinux support.
 Rancher Government Solutions is focused more on the security side of things.
 Rocky/RHEL are the preferred Operation Systems.
 Debian based ones will work as well.
+Pay attention to the Operating System STIG requirements.
+We have seen `fapolicy` cause issues.
+Some troubleshooting may be involved.

 ### Selinux